microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ### Consent experience

-At this point, the user will be asked to enter their credentials to authenticate with Azure AD.
+At this point, the user will be asked to enter their credentials to authenticate with Microsoft.
 The v2.0 endpoint will also ensure that the user has consented to the permissions indicated in the `scope` query parameter.
-If the user has not consented to any of those permissions and if an administrator has not previously consented on behalf of all users in the organization, Azure AD will ask the user to consent to the required permissions.
+If the user has not consented to any of those permissions and if an administrator has not previously consented on behalf of all users in the organization, they will be asked to consent to the required permissions.

 Here is an example of the consent dialog presented for a Microsoft account: